 If you are planning to self-publish, a proofread before publication is strongly recommended.
 Your proofreader should not be the same person as your editor.

 If you are polishing your manuscript ready for submission to agents and publishers, a professional proofread may not be necessary at this stage.

-A proofread from Bothersome Words includes notes and a style sheet or update to your existing existing style sheet, if supplied.
+A proofread from Bothersome Words includes notes and a style sheet or update to your existing style sheet, if supplied.